Crab-eating fox: Taxonomy and evolution

 As one of the species of the tribe Canini, it is related to the genus Canis.
 The crab-eating fox's nearest living relative, as theorized at present, is the short-eared dog.
 This relationship, however, has yet to be supported by mitochondrial investigations.
 Two subgenera (Atelocynus and Speothos) were long ago included in Cerdocyon.

-Cerdocyon thous, C. avius and other species of the genus Cerdocyon underwent radiational evolution on the South American continent.
-All close relatives of the crab-eating fox (Cerdocyon thous) are extinct.
+The genus Cerdocyon underwent radiational evolution on the South American continent.
+All close relatives of the crab-eating fox are extinct.
 It is the only living representative at present of the genus Cerdocyon.